Skip to content

 3) Reishi

-Its many health benefits
+Its multiple health benefits

 Immune system health

-What's more, reishi contains germanium, which oxygenates cells and soothes pain during the advanced stages of cancer.3, 4, 8, 9, 10, 13
+In addition, reishi contains germanium, which oxygenates cells and soothes pain during the advanced stages of cancer.3, 4, 8, 9, 10, 13

 Cardiovascular health